psiphi75/super-duper-serial-gps-system/Readme.md

 # super-duper-serial-gps-system

 This JavaScript library makes use of the serial port and NMEA modules to simplify data collection from a GPS device.

-## Serial NMEA GPS Module

-This module makes use of the serialport and nmea modules to simplify data collection from a GPS device.
+This has been tested on the Origin Nano Hornet (ORG1411) and the U Blox6 Receiver GPS devices.
+It has been tested on the BeagleBone series running Linux.

 ### Installation